njmittet/spring-examples/README.md

 # spring-examples
- A collection of Spring Framework and Spring Boot examples for learning prposes.
+ A collection of Spring Framework and Spring Boot examples for learning purposes.